PeterJoe15/Temporal-Action-Detection-Backbone-Feature/README.md

 # Temporal-Action-Detection-Backbone-Feature
+I will summarize the Temporal-Action-Detection-Backbone-Feature in this library.
-#Thumos14 I3D feature
+Thumos14 I3D feature
-#Charades I3D feature
+Charades I3D feature
-#Thumos14 VideoMaev2 feature
+Thumos14 VideoMaev2 feature